 The first step to get a more competitive algorithm for string sorting is to look at strings as sequence of characters drawn from an integer alphabet $\{1, 2, ..., \sigma\}$ (aka digits).
 This last condition can be easily enforced by sorting in advance the characters occurring in S, and then assigning to each of them an integer (rank) in that range.
-This is typically called naming process and takes $O(N \log \sigma)$ time because we can use a binary-search tree built over the at most σ distinct characters occurring in S. After that, all strings can be sorted by considering them as sequence of σ -bounded digits.
+This is typically called naming process and takes $O(N \log \sigma)$ time because we can use a binary-search tree built over the at most $\sigma$ distinct characters occurring in S. After that, all strings can be sorted by considering them as sequence of $\sigma$ -bounded digits.

-Hereafter we assume that strings in S have been drawn from a integer alphabet of size σ and keep in mind that, if this is not the case, a term $O(N \log \sigma)$ has to be added to the time complexity if we wish to use them.
+Hereafter we assume that strings in S have been drawn from a integer alphabet of size $\sigma$ and keep in mind that, if this is not the case, a term $O(N \log \sigma)$ has to be added to the time complexity.